 Currently there isn’t a dashboard level filter – i.e. a filter that’s local to everything on the dashboard only without affecting any other dashboards created from the same data source.

 In some circumstances in Tableau 6 it’s possible to create a dashboard level filter using parameters as a substitute filter.
-Note using a parameter removes some of the built-in filter functionality such as selecting multiple options in a filter or having a select All option, the parameter is only a valid substitute when selecting a single value.
+Note using a parameter removes some of the built-in filter functionality.
+The parameter is only a valid substitute when selecting a single value.
+Parameters don’t support multi-select.

 To create the dashboard level filter first of all create a parameter based on a field.
 For this example I want to be able to filter for a specific month.
-I’m going to create a parameter with Data Type ‘Date and time’ and format the month with a Custom format of ‘mmmm’ which gives a display of January, February, etc. and populate the parameter with a List from a Field called StartOfMonth.
+I’m going to create a parameter with Data Type ‘Date and time’ and format the month with a Custom format of ‘mmmm’.
+This gives a display of January, February, etc. The parameter will be a List based on a Field called StartOfMonth.

 Next create a calculated field to act as out filter.
 This is setting the month of the value selected in the parameter to be the same as the month in your dataset.